kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 > The out-of-bag error is the mean error on each training sample, using only the trees
 > whose training subset did not include that particular sample.

-The value for the rmse, only using out-of-bag samples is higher than the rmse on the training and validation set, which was expected.
+The value for the RMSE, only using out-of-bag samples is higher than the RMSE on the training and validation set, which was expected.